-But this is just the start.
+But this is just the beginning.
 We recognise there is so much further we can go to truly achieve the sustainable and equitable future we are all striving for.
-And, with the sustainability events market becoming increasingly crowded, you’ve told us you want us to lead the way on sustainability, diversity and inclusion, and transparency.
+And, with the sustainability events market becoming increasingly crowded, it’s never been more important for edie to lead the way on sustainability, diversity and inclusion, and transparency.

-You told us you want us to increase the diversity of voices, eliminate greenwashing and deliver more output-focused content this year – whilst bringing others on the journey.
+Now in its third year, this edie 26 Mission Statement sets out our event sustainability policy along with our plan to increase the diversity of voices, eliminate greenwashing and deliver more output-focused content in 2026 - whilst bringing others on the journey.

 Diversity of voices